 Inadequate Warnings/ Instructions

-It is not enough for manufacturers to exercise diligence in engineering and manufacture of products that have the potential to harm consumers.
+It is not enough for manufacturers to exercise diligence in the engineering and manufacture of products that have the potential to harm consumers.
 Producers of consumer products should also provide proper labeling and instructions to help users of the products prevent injury.
 Examples of reasonable and standard warnings and instructions include the following:

 - Labels warning adults about recommended ages for toys or baby equipment